DieserGhost/automax-airreceiver/readme.md

 **you can build this main.py and put it in autostart and then you have a Apple Airplay 2/DLNA/Google Chromecast/Miracast Device**

+**you can use for this a Fujitsu ESPRIMO or ThinkCentre or some old goofy ahh potato pc/notebook**

 #

 **Requirements:**